Md-Dipu/learning-c/README.md

 > Day 4

-Day four is for learning arrays and structure, use of typedef to define a custom type.
+Day four is for learning arrays and structure, use of typedef to define a custom type and pointer.

 - Arrays
 - Structure